 A process in which the substance moves through a semipermeable membrane or in a solution without any help from transport proteins.
-For example, bacteria deliver small nutrients, water, and oxygen into the cytoplasm through simple diffusion.
+For example, bacteria deliver small nutrients, water and oxygen into the cytoplasm through simple diffusion.

 Facilitated diffusion is a passive movement of molecules across the cell membrane from the region of higher concentration to the region of lower concentration by means of a carrier molecule.

 Dialysis: It is the diffusion of solutes across a selectively permeable membrane.
 A selectively permeable membrane is the one that allows only specific ions and molecules to pass through, while it obstructs the movement of others.

-Osmosis: It is the movement of solvent molecules from the region of higher concentration to the region of lower concentration through a semipermeable membrane.
+Osmosis: It is the movement of solvent molecules from the region of lower concentration to the region of higher concentration through a semipermeable membrane.
 Since water is solvent in every living being, biologists define osmosis as the diffusion of water across a selectively permeable membrane.
 For example, plants take water and minerals from roots with the help of osmosis.